 Here at the Society of Antiquaries of London we take your privacy seriously.
 We will only use your personal information submitted in this form to process your image request, and to ensure the effective management of our library’s image request and permissions programme.
 We will contact you in connection with this image request, but we will not use your information for any other purpose.
 For further information, please see our privacy policy.

-Permission tick-box (necessary field)

-[ ] I hereby grant the Society of Antiquaries of London the right to process my personal data for the purposes of this image request and the effective management of our library’s image request service.
-For further information, please see our privacy policy.

 CONTACT DETAILS / BILLING ADDRESS